 For anonymous submission, please upload your work here.

-Please note that all contributions have to strictly respect the Authors’s Guidelines.
+Please note that all contributions have to strictly respect the Guidelines for Authors.

 All contributions, to the Curated Editions as well as to the Open Platform, will be evaluated through a double-blind peer-review procedure.